Viktor Nagy

 Education – Mentoring

-Over the years, I have worked with many people, directly or indirectly.
-In most cases we worked with beginners who generally had no prior experience.
+Over the past few years, I’ve worked with several people, either directly or indirectly.
+In most cases, we worked with beginners who generally had no prior experience.

-My goals have always been to clarify my thinking about the approach, to eliminate excuses and uncertainties.
-Following these conversations in a personalised way, though, the main guidelines were:
+My goals have always been to clarify thoughts around mindset, eliminate excuses and uncertainties.
+Following these conversations, I provided personalized guidance, though the main principles were the following:

 GIVE MORE for free than others for money